-Upon approval from the Board of Directors, the Organization established a discretionary profit sharing plan during the year.
-Contributions to the plan during the year were \$104,000.
-There are no unfunded benefits in connection with this plan for the year ended December 31, 2014.
+Upon approval from the Board of Directors, the Organization established a discretionary profit sharing plan in 2014.
+Contributions to the plan during the year were \$52,000.
+There are no unfunded benefits in connection with this plan for the year ended December 31, 2015.